pckilgore/roll-it/README.md

  5. Small & Fast:
     - You should never notice it running, which should minimize the consequences of a mid-operation key rotation.
+ 6. User Facing:
+    - Not designed—and should not be used—to rotate server or service keys.

 ## Running Automatically